spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 ---

 Before generating keys for Trusted Boot, you should first export the factory keys on your Edge device.
 These keys are often used to verify the authenticity of the Option ROMs (peripheral firmware) on your Edge device.
 These keys need to be included during EdgeForge key generation in order to ensure that the firmware starts normally at boot time.

-There are two ways to export factory keys.
+You have two options to export factory keys.
 You can export them directly from the Unified Extensible Firmware Interface (UEFI) or Basic Input/Output System (BIOS) interface if the interface allows it.
 However, not every machine allows you to export the factory keys through the BIOS interface, and machines that do will have different steps from model to model.

-Another approach is to install a Linux or Windows Operating System (OS) on your system, and use command-line tools to export them.
+Another approach is to boot from a Linux with LiveCD or a Windows Operating System (OS) on your Edge host, and use command-line tools to export them.
 This approach is more broadly applicable because you can install an Linux on almost any machine.

 This page guides you through how to export your factory keys using command-line tools on Windows and Linux.

 ## Export Keys from Using the Command-line

 You can export the Key Exchange Key (KEK), the Signature Database (db), and the forbidden signature database (dbx) with command-line tools.
-T

 ### Prerequisites